-If local laws permit carrying your pistol in a vehicle, check that it is unloaded (empty chamber, magazine removed, the hammer fully-lowered and the safety "ON").
+Unload your pistol for safe transportation (empty chamber, magazine removed, the hammer fully-lowered and the safety "ON").

-IN THE FIELD (where legal), the pistol should be carried unloaded (empty chamber, magazine removed, the hammer fully-lowered and the safety "ON") in a holster, with the magazine in a pouch or pocket.
-It takes only a second to insert the loaded magazine, and a fraction of a second to disengage the safety and retract and release the slide for chamber loading and cocking or, if preferred, to release the barrel for direct chamber loading, avoiding manual slide and hammer manipulation, making the pistol ready to fire by disengagement of the safety and double action trigger pull.
+IN THE FIELD, the pistol should be carried unloaded (empty chamber, magazine removed, the hammer fully-lowered and the safety "ON") in a holster, with the magazine in a pouch or pocket.
+It takes only a second to insert a loaded magazine and to retract and release the slide for chamber loading and cocking.
+If preferred, you can release the barrel for direct chamber loading, making the pistol ready to fire immediately by disengaging the safety.

-Remember---keep your finger OUTSIDE the trigger guard until ready to fire.
+Remember-keep your finger OUTSIDE the trigger guard until ready to fire.